d3/d3-array/README.md

 <a name="_histogram" href="#_histogram">#</a> <i>histogram</i>(<i>data</i>) [<>](https://github.com/d3/d3-array/blob/master/src/histogram.js#L14 "Source")

-Computes the histogram for the given array of *data* samples.
+Computes the histogram for the given iterable of *data* samples.
 Returns an array of bins, where each bin is an array containing the associated elements from the input *data*.
 Thus, the `length` of the bin is the number of elements in that bin.
 Each bin has two additional attributes:

 * `x0` - the lower bound of the bin (inclusive).
 * `x1` - the upper bound of the bin (exclusive, except for the last bin).